-The Intellectual Disability/Autism program at Teachers College prepares students to work with individuals with disabilities across a range of contexts.
-Our teacher certification programs lead to teaching students with disabilities (special education) certification at the early childhood, childhood, and adolescence level.
-And the dual certification degree programs prepare graduates to teach students with and without disabilities in a variety of public and private classroom settings - inclusive classrooms, integrated co-teaching (ICT) classrooms, self-contained classrooms, and special schools.
+The Programs in Intellectual Disability/Autism at Teachers College prepare students to work with individuals with disabilities across a range of contexts.
+Our teacher certification programs lead to Students with Disabilities (special education) Certification at the early childhood, childhood, and adolescence level.
+These certification programs prepare graduates to teach students with and without disabilities in a variety of public and private classroom settings-inclusive classrooms, integrated co-teaching (ICT) classrooms, self-contained classrooms, and special schools.
+The Severe or Multiple Disabilities Annotation program is designed for students who already have initial certification for teaching students with disabilities, and our Developmental Disabilities programs are designed for students who do not seek teacher certification and who are interested in pursuing interdisciplinary graduate preparation that bridges the field of special education with other disciplines.